mrockwood/mikerockwood.com/content/docs/parallax.md

 description: Animate CSS properties depending on the scroll position of the document.
 ---

-# Parallax

-<p class="uk-text-lead">Animate CSS properties depending on the scroll position of the document.</p>

 ## Usage

 To apply this component, add the `uk-parallax` attribute to any element.
 Use one of the following options to animate the corresponding CSS property.